Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification

-The integration of NAS for input-output configuration search with feature selection presents several advantages.
-Firstly, NAS can effectively explore a vast space of potential feature combinations, selecting only the most informative features for the given task.
+The integration of input-output configuration search with feature selection presents several advantages.
+First, input-output configuration search can effectively explore a vast space of potential input feature combinations, selecting only the most informative features for the given task.
 This automated process reduces the computational complexity and human effort associated with manual feature selection.
 Moreover, the combined method can capture complex interactions and dependencies between features, leading to more accurate and robust models.
-Furthermore, integrating NAS with feature selection aligns with the growing interest in automated machine learning (AutoML) \cite{hutter2019automated} and the pursuit of end-to-end automated model development pipelines.
-By incorporating NAS-based feature selection, the entire machine learning process can be streamlined, reducing the manual effort and enabling rapid prototyping and deployment of models.

-In this research, a comprehensive exploration of the algorithm called IDENAS: Internal Dependency-based Exploration for Neural Architecture Search is proposed.
-The underlying methodologies, challenges and potential applications of NAS-based feature selection are discussed.
-Recent studies are reviewed that have successfully applied NAS or feature selection tasks, highlighting the benefits and limitations of this approach.

-The overview of the related scientific works in the next section is followed by the introduction of the scientific motivation.
-The fourth section introduces the proposed, novel algorithm IDENAS: Internal Dependency Exploration for Neural Architecture Search with a small extension into a hierarchical solution, too.
-The next section explains the experimental analysis and its results, mirroring the wide-range testing through validation of the concept on both visual and sensor-based datasets as well.
-Conclusions with future works, CRediT authorship contribution statement, Acknowledgement and Reference close the paper.
+In this research, a comprehensive description of the algorithm called MICS-EFS: Model Input-Output Configuration Search with Embedded Feature Selection is proposed, designed to work with both sensor time-series data and image data.

+One of the main challenges addressed by the MICS-EFS algorithm is the lack of comprehensive integration between feature selection and input-output configuration search.
+Traditional methods often treat feature selection and neural architecture optimization as separate processes, resulting in suboptimal exploration of the dependencies among input and output parameters.
+Another significant challenge lies in handling complex datasets with high-dimensional features, where redundant or irrelevant data can obscure critical patterns.
+Furthermore, existing NAS techniques typically fix the input-output configuration, limiting their adaptability to scenarios where these mappings are not predefined.
+MICS-EFS aims to bridge these gaps by introducing a unified framework that autonomously discovers optimal input-output configurations while simultaneously identifying the most relevant features, ensuring enhanced model performance and efficiency.